jobbrIO/docs/proj/meetings/2022-10-26-Meeting-Notes.md

 ## Organisational

-Nobody from the original team is actively maintaing Jobbr anymore.
+Nobody from the original team is actively maintaining Jobbr anymore.
 As Jobbr is still in use on at least one project Lukas works on, he'll take over the development, especially to migrate the whole project to .NET 6.

 ## Infrastructure